Fire Safety FAQs

 Q5.
-I’m all done with my grilling, so what do I do with the ashes?
+I’m all done with my indoor fireplace use for the evening, so what do I do with the ashes?
 Can I just toss them out with the trash?

 A5.
 No!
 This is an unsafe practice and risks reignition if not properly disposed of.
 Free ash cans are provided by the City at any fire station (see location addresses below).
 For more details on proper disposal, click here .